MarlonTancredo/viewer-artwork/README.md

 ## Step by step to run this project locally:

--   Download git by clicking here: [Git](https://git-scm.com/download/win) and follow the steps for installation.
+-   Download `Git` by clicking here: [Git](https://git-scm.com/download/win) and follow the steps for installation.

--   Install Node following the steps by clicking here: [NodeJS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+-   Install `Node` following the steps by clicking here: [NodeJS documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

--   Install Yarn package manager following the steps by clicking here: [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable).
+-   Install `Yarn package manager` following the steps by clicking here: [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable).

--   Once Git, Node and Yarn package manager has been installed open your terminal and run the command `git clone https://github.com/MarlonTancredo/viewer-artwork.git` to clone this repository.
+-   Once `Git`, `Node` and `Yarn package manager` has been installed open your terminal and run the command `git clone https://github.com/MarlonTancredo/viewer-artwork.git` to clone this repository.
 -   Go inside the project folder and install the project dependencies running `yarn` command.
 -   After all dependencies has been installed run the command `yarn dev` to run the project locally.

 ## API:

 -   This project consume data from `Cleveland Art API` to render the cards and components.

--   Link to the api documentation used to build this project: [Cleveland Art](https://openaccess-api.clevelandart.org/)
+-   Link to the api documentation used to build this project: [Cleveland Art documentation](https://openaccess-api.clevelandart.org/)

 Api request example: